Powell Family Cooking

 • Preheat your pizzelle maker according to the manufacturer's instructions.

-• Mix in 3 large eggs, 1 teaspoon of pure vanilla extract, and 1 teaspoon of anise extract.
+• In another bowl or stand mixer, cream the softened butter with granulated sugar until light and fluffy.
+Mix in 3 large eggs, 1 teaspoon of pure vanilla extract, and ยฝ teaspoon of anise extract.

 • Lightly grease the pizzelle maker and drop a spoonful of batter onto each patterned plate.
 Close the lid and cook for about 30-45 seconds or until they turn golden brown and slightly crispy.